volumio/volumio-plugins/plugins/miscellanea/onkyo_control/readme.md

 - Set Input Channel on Play
     - Set the input channel of the receiver on playback start.
 - Input Channel Value
     - The input channel to change to on the receiver.
+Some channels may not be available on your receiver.
 - Standby On Stop
     - Put the receiver into the standby state when playback ends.
 - Standby Delay Time (Seconds)